jonasreholt/Japa-Dereversibilizer/README.md

 # Contributions

 This project has led to the following contribution to the litteratue:
-- The work in progress paper "..." for the conference *Reversible Computations 2023*.
+- The work in progress paper "Towards a Dereversibilizer: Fewer Asserts, Statically" for the conference *Reversible Computations 2023*.